 Size and Growth

-Aloe yucca reaches up to 25′ feet in nature.
-In cultivation, plants reach six to 10 feet.
+Yucca Aloifolia Spanish Bayonet reaches up to 25′ feet in nature.
+In cultivation, plants reach six to 10′ feet tall.

 The points on the leaves are very sharp.
 If you are not careful, they will cut you.